When to contact ISSS:

 Travel Outside the U.S.

-• Keep your passport valid at least 6 months past re-entry date.
+- Keep your passport valid at least 6 months into the future.

-Check your visa expiry.
-Renew at home country if needed.
+Check your visa expiry date.
+Renew at home country if needed (talk to ISSS before leaving U.S.).

 F-2 Dependents

-• Health insurance is required for all dependents — RPI Health Center can help.
+- Health insurance is needed for all dependents — RPI Student Health and Wellness can help.

 Every international student must file U.S. tax forms yearly.